Introduction

 Safety Considerations

 Safety frameworks are crucial in preventing LLMs from generating harmful or biased content.
-This includes incorporating ethical AI practices to ensure they do not exhibit discriminatory behaviour or expose sensitive user data.
-Techniques like bias mitigation, ethical auditing, and regular updates with diverse datasets are employed to enhance safety.
+This includes incorporating ethical AI practices to ensure models do not exhibit discriminatory behaviour, expose sensitive user data, or be weaponised for manipulative ends.
+Techniques such as bias mitigation, adversarial red-teaming, ethical auditing, and continuous retraining with diverse and representative datasets are employed to enhance safety.

 Real-World Example